OctopusDeploy/docs/docs/deployment-process/performance.md

 A reliable connection to your deployment targets is the foundation of reliable and fast deployments.
 If bandwidth/throughput is genuinely an invariant, you may want to consider a way of acquiring your packages prior to the deployment starting, leaving the bandwidth available for deployment orchestration.

-### Optimize your deployment targets {#optimize-targets}
+### Optimize Your Deployment Targets {#optimize-targets}

 Fast and reliable deployment targets are also a foundation for fast and reliable deployments.
 This is one area where every deployment is different, but the key considerations are similar:

-- If your deployment does a lot of work on the disk(s) make sure your disks have sufficient throughput/IOPS
+- If your deployment does a lot of work on the disk(s) make sure your disks have sufficient throughput/IOPS.
-- If your deployment does a lot of work in the CPU make sure your CPU has enough throughput/cores
+- If your deployment does a lot of work in the CPU make sure your CPU has enough throughput/cores.
-- If your deployment does anything, make sure your deployment target isn't already saturated running your applications, or choose a time of lower usage
+- If your deployment does anything, make sure your deployment target isn't already saturated running your applications, or choose a time of lower usage.

 :::hint
 If a particular operation seems slow during deployment, test that single operation on your deployment target without Octopus in the mix.
 Octopus adds as little overhead as possible to your deployments, so there's a good chance that operation is slow because of some kind of bottleneck on the deployment target itself.
 :::

-### Reduce load on your deployment targets during deployment {#reduce-target-load}
+### Reduce Load on Your Deployment Targets During Deployment {#reduce-target-load}

 If the applications running on your deployment targets are busy, this will slow down your deployment.
 Similarly, when you run a deployment it will be taking resources from your running applications.
 Octopus does not perform any kind of throttling on the deployment target - it will attempt to run your deployment process on your targets as fast as possible.